Alzheimer’s Disease and Caregiving

 Other Organizations and Links

 Provides education, support, and service for people diagnosed with Alzheimer’s disease and related conditions.

 Alzheimerʼs Disease Education and Referral Center

 The center provides information about Alzheimerʼs disease, current research, and clinical trials.

 Alzheimerʼs Foundation of America

-The Alzheimer's Foundation of America offers support, respite grants, toll-free phone line for family caregivers who wish to speak with a social worker, online articles, professional education and training, and AFA Teens.
+The Alzheimerʼs Foundation of America offers support, respite grants, and a toll-free phone line for family caregivers who wish to speak with a social worker, online articles, professional education and training, and AFA Teens.

-www.eldercare.gov The Eldercare Locator helps older adults and their caregivers find local services including health insurance counseling, free and low-cost legal services and information for local Area Agencies on Aging.
+The Eldercare Locator helps older adults and their caregivers find local services including health insurance counseling, free and low-cost legal services, and information for local Area Agencies on Aging.

-Prepared and updated by Family Caregiver Alliance.
-Reviewed by Bruce R. Reed, Ph.D, Professor of Neurology, Associate Director, UC Davis Alzheimer's Disease Center.
-Funded by the Palo Alto Medical Center and private donors. © 2012 Family Caregiver Alliance.
+This fact sheet was prepared and updated by Family Caregiver Alliance and reviewed by Bruce R. Reed, PhD, Professor of Neurology, Associate Director, UC Davis Alzheimer’s Disease Center. © 2012 Family Caregiver Alliance.
 All rights reserved.